Dialogues with Brazil.

 Equity needs to be visible and actionable within sustainable development discussions and decisions.

-5-min Greetings and introduction to the three-day activities by Building Health Lab
+Introduction to the day activities by Building Health Lab

-A. Six Gov representatives give ten-minute talks to describe their project ideas under the topic areas.
+Six Gov delegates give ten-minute talks to describe their project ideas, followed by 10-minute Q&As.

-B. 20-minute Q&A after each talk opens a discussion on how people in different age groups use public space to meet basic needs; learn, grow, and make decisions; be mobile; build and maintain relationships; and contribute to society.
+The discussion pivots on how people in different age groups use public space to meet basic needs; learn, grow, and make decisions; be mobile; build and maintain relationships; and contribute to society.
 The discussion also allows taking notes on the probable causes of health issues related to unfavorable urban conditions, such as car landscapes and accidents, food deserts and overweight and obesity, poor air quality and respiratory diseases, and precarious sanitation with the spread of contagious diseases.

 Lunch break | 12:30 – 13:30

-Three 30-minute presentations with Q&A offer advice on how to integrate sustainable development goals 3 and 11 into a project brief.
+15-minute presentations with a 15- minute Q&A offer advice on how to integrate into a project profile a people-centered perspective and its evidence-based planning steps.

 - Traffic projects promoting safety behavior | Alessandra Bianchi